temporalio/documentation/docs/node/package-initializer.md

 src/activities/ -> Activity implementations
 ```

-This code structure is required for enabling Workflows - which run in an [isolated environment](/docs/node/hello-world/#workflows) - to specify a custom `tsconfig.json` than the rest of the project.
+This code structure is required for enabling Workflows—which run in an [isolated environment](/docs/node/hello-world/#workflows)—to specify a custom `tsconfig.json` than the rest of the project.

 #### References